 • Have students get a good night’s sleep and a nutritious breakfast before taking a test

 • Encourage students to practice good study habits.
 Students should set aside time every day for homework

-May 12: MCA Science Grades 5, 8 and High School ends
+May 11: MCA Science Grades 5, 8, and High School Online Ends